network-lumen/validator-kit/README.md

   - a backup folder in `~/.lumen/join-node.bak`
 - Continuous snapshots:
   - `scripts/install/lumen-snapshot_service.sh` installs a systemd service
-    to create and rotate state snapshots under `/root/snapshots` by default (you can choose a different directory at install time, and override at runtime with the `SNAP_DIR` environment variable)
+    to create and rotate state snapshots under `${HOME}/snapshots` by default for the operator that owns the node home (you can choose a different directory at install time, and override at runtime with the `SNAP_DIR` environment variable)
   - `scripts/snapshot/restore_snapshot.sh` restores a snapshot into an existing home and restarts the service
 - Export for off-site backup: